PEO Canada – Employer of Record

 Employment insurance is one of the main benefits of the social security system.
 This is a temporary benefit which is paid out and covers any number of reasons why a person may not be in work and in need of financial assistance, so unemployment, maternity, sickness benefits and benefits for compassionate leave are all included under this title.

-The Old Age social security pension is paid out to those who are aged 65 and over.
-In order to claim this benefit, a person must have been a citizen or legal resident for a minimum of 10 years, as well as making the necessary contributions to the system.
+The Old Age Social Security (OAS) pension is paid out to those who are aged 65 and over.
+In order to claim this benefit, a person must satisfy certain requirements, some of those include: a person must have been a citizen or legal resident at the time the OAS pension application is approved, have resided in Canada for at least 10 years since the age of 18, as well as making the necessary contributions to the system.
 It is not essential for a person to give up work before they are able to claim this pension.
 In addition to this pension, there is the Canada Pension Plan which is another contributory scheme.
 From this, a person may also claim benefits for disability and survivor benefits.

 Health Insurance Benefits in Canada